 All information about file entries is stored in the manifest file hamstercage.yaml.
 This YAML file consists of these top-level entries:

-• hosts: each entry describes one host, in particular the set of tags that apply to it
+hosts: each entry describes one host, in particular the set of tags that apply to ittags: each entry contains a list of files managed for this tag

 This is a very minimal example with one host, one tag and one file: